 Scott A. Jordan

 I studied and practiced various methods with leading teachers for nearly forty years but was dissatisfied with the results.
-I gradually discovered that all of the prominent forms of Buddhism inherited cultural modifications that diverged from the original meditation methods taught by the Buddha.
-Finding a meditation method that reflected what I read in the Buddha’s teachings took many years of trial and error, hope, and disappointment.
+I gradually discovered that all of the prominent forms of Buddhism inherited cultural modifications that diverged from the original meditation methods described in the Suttas.
+Finding a meditation method that reflected what I read took many years of trial and error that was motivated by hope but gradually ended in disappointment.

 In 1969, Jordan began a life-long dedication to yoga, Zen and vipassana meditation practices.
 He studied abhidhamma and insight meditation with prominent lay teachers chiefly by Venerable U. Silananda and Burmese monk.
 Jordan trained in traditional yoga practices and Ayurvedic healing in India where he was certified to teach by Guruji Dr. Vrushakapi.
 He taught yoga as a healing art form in the San Francisco Bay Area community colleges and community centers.

-In 2009, Jordan began to practice TWIM combined and study of Pali texts mentored by Venerable Bhante Vimalaramsi then certified to teach in 2018.
-He offers six-week all levels TWIM Zoom Class.
-Jordan lead 10-day loving-kindness (metta) meditation at the Dhamma Sukha Meditation Center with David Johnson.
-He is currently is on the board of directors of the Tranquil Wisdom Insight Meditation, a 501c3 non-porfict where he organizes events for TWIM teachers.
+In 2009, Jordan began to practice TWIM combined with study of Pali texts mentored by Venerable Bhante Vimalaramsi then certified to teach in 2018.
+He offers TWIM classes and retreats.
+He is currently is on the board of directors of the Tranquil Wisdom Insight Meditation, a 501c3 non profit where he organizes meditation retreats for TWIM instructors.

 Meditation Classes

-Session 1: Why meditate?
+Session 1: Stress and Relief: Why meditate?
 What is it?
 What is nirvana?

 Session 2: Building a Wholesome Meditative Home Base

-It was great honor to temporarily ordain as a Sāmaṇera (novice monk) in 2019 by my teacher and friend the late Venerable Bhante Vimalaramsi.
-Having had decades of meditation study and training, the brief induction into the Buddhist sangha—monastic community—was joyful and memorable.
-My enduring gratitude goes to him and the teachers that illuminated the path for me and others.
-These remarkable and saintly beings include Bhante Madawela Punnaji who advised Bhante to investigate the suttas in the Pali Canon where he discovered the threads of wisdom that would be woven into the fabric of TWIM practice.
-It was Venerable Sayadaw U Silananda who taught us abhidhamma and encouraged us to ordain.
-With enduring graditude, I am especially grateful to Anagarika Shri Munindra, Dipa Ma Barua, and esteemed lay teachers for there tireless instruction and deep wisdom.
-Their embodiment of the Buddha’s teachings made this ordination and high honor possible.
+It was great honor to temporarily ordain as a Sāmaṇera (novice monk) in 2019 mentored by my friend and teacher the late Venerable Bhante Vimalaramsi.
+Having had decades of meditation, study and training, the brief induction into the Buddhist sangha—monastic community was joyful and memorable.
+My enduring gratitude goes to him and the teachers that illuminated the path for me.
+These remarkable and saintly beings also include; Bhante Madawela Punnaji who advised Bhante to investigate Suttas in the Pali Canon.
+There he discovered the threads of wisdom that would be woven into the fabric of TWIM.

 Tranquil Wisdom Insight Meditation is a 501(c)(3) non-profit organization.